postmates/PMHTTP/README.md

 #### Requests

 Requests in PMHTTP are objects.
-In a pure-Swift world they'd be structs/protocols, but they're objects in order to be compatible with Obj-C. Unlike `NSURLRequest`, PMHTTP requests are inherently mutable (so they're like `NSMutableURLRequest`).
+In a pure-Swift world they'd be structs/protocols, but they're objects in order to be compatible with Obj-C. Unlike `URLRequest`, PMHTTP requests are inherently mutable (so they're like `NSMutableURLRequest`).
 They're also the only public component of PMHTTP that is not thread-safe, though it is safe to access a request concurrently as long as no thread is mutating the request (which is to say, reading values from the request does not perform any internal